The Golden Ass: Adaptations and influence

+In 1885, Walter Pater published Marius the Epicurean, a coming-of-age novel set in Ancient Rome.
+In Chapter V, he included his own translation of Apuleius' tale of Cupid and Psyche, which profoundly influenced the protagonist's philosophical, aesthetic, and intellectual development.

 In 1915, Franz Kafka published the short story The Metamorphosis under a quite similar name, about a young man's unexpected transformation into an "Ungeziefer", a verminous bug.

 In 1956, C. S. Lewis published the allegorical novel, Till We Have Faces, retelling the Cupid–Psyche myth from books four through six of The Golden Ass from the point of view of Orual, Psyche's jealous ugly sister.
 The novel revolves upon the threat and hope of meeting the divine face to face.
 It has been called Lewis's "most compelling and powerful novel".

 In 1985, comic-book artist Georges Pichard adapted the text into a graphic novel titled Les Sorcières de Thessalie.

 In April 1999, the Canadian Opera Company produced an operatic version of The Golden Ass by Randolph Peters, the libretto of which was written by celebrated Canadian author Robertson Davies.
 An operatic production of The Golden Ass also appears as a plot device in Davies's novel A Mixture of Frailties (1958).

 In 1999, comic-book artist Milo Manara adapted the text into a fairly abridged graphic novel version named Le metamorfosi o l'asino d'oro.

 In the fantasy novel Silverlock by John Myers Myers, the character Lucius Gil Jones is a composite of Lucius, Gil Blas in Gil Blas by Alain-René Lesage, and Tom Jones in The History of Tom Jones, a Foundling by Henry Fielding.